oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 ## Build Docker Images and Push to Docker Hub

 Previously you built the docker images, but you left them in the local repository.
 You need to upload them to Docker Hub so that Azure AKS can find them.
+If you haven't already [signed up for a Docker Hub account](https://hub.docker.com/), please do so now.
 In each of the three directories (`blog`, `store`, and `gateway`), run the following command.
 Save your docker repo name in a Bash variable as shown below and you can copy and paste the commands and run them in each service directory.

 ```bash
 DOCKER_REPO_NAME=<docker-repo-name>